2021 Cambridgeshire and Peterborough mayoral election: Aftermath

 Johnson was elected mayor and repeated his commitments to introducing bus franchising.
-He cancelled plans for an autonomous metro system that he described as having "all the hallmarks of being an expensive folly and a potential financial blackhole".
+He cancelled plans for an autonomous metro system that he described as having "all the hallmarks of being an expensive folly and a potential financial black hole".

 Palmer said he would leave politics following his defeat.
 Tim Wotherspoon, a Conservative councillor who lost his seat in the concurrent county council election, said Palmer "had it coming".
 Van der Weyer stood down as the deputy leader of South Cambridgeshire District Council to "recharge [his] batteries" after the campaign.